pierre-rouleau/pel/doc/pel-manual.rst

 PEL is a package that gets you going with Emacs quickly while allowing you to continue using your current Emacs configuration.
-It's a compromize between a full blown starter kit or Emacs environment and a bare-bone Emacs.
+It's a compromise between a full blown starter kit or Emacs environment and a bare-bone Emacs.
 It keeps most of the Emacs key bindings untouched while providing quick access to several other packages,  extended features and key binding trees.
-Most features are activated via the `Emacs customization`_ system, providing control without requiring extra Emacs Lisp code (except for 2 forms to require and init PEL).
+Most features are activated via the `Emacs customization`_ system, providing control without requiring extra Emacs Lisp code (except for 2 forms to require and initialize PEL).

 **Note**:
    This is an early version of PEL, and my first contribution to Emacs.